Frequently Asked Questions

 TIFF files can also be sent, however these are much larger files and most clients usually don't usually require them.

-I can also send the files on a physical external hard drive on request which the client is to provide.
+I can also send the files on a physical external hard drive on request (additional cost).

 Do I have to credit you when publishing or posting the photos you’ve taken for us?